open-simulation-platform/open-simulation-platform.github.io/index.md

 The open source software for co-simulation is built on a combination of technical solutions from the Open Simulation Platform (OSP) initiators and other established industrial solutions.
 The key working principle has been to use the best available technology and knowledge to meet the requirements for the OSP to efficiently serve its purpose.
-The source code is made available on [GitHub](https://github.com/open-simulation-platform), free of charge, through the MPL 2.0 open source licence.
+The source code for all software except `kopl` is made available on [GitHub](https://github.com/open-simulation-platform), free of charge, through the MPL 2.0 open source licence.

 {% include youtubePlayer.html id=page.youtubeId %}